 Investigate The Wreck And Gather Evidence To Support Your Case

 In order to recover damages after a car wreck, you must prove that the other driver acted negligently.
 This requires evidence.
 Maryland is a contributory negligence state.
 If the plaintiff is at any percentage of fault, then the plaintiff can not recover.

 An attorney will thoroughly investigate the facts in your case and gather evidence such as 911 recordings, police body-worn cameras, police reports, medical records, witness accounts, photographs, security camera videos, and more to strengthen and support your claim.

-The attorneys at The Bishop Law Group utilize private investigators to go out and interview defendant drivers and take photos of accident scenes.
+The Maryland injury attorneys at The Bishop Law Group utilize private investigators to go out and interview defendant drivers and take photos of accident scenes.
 We also issue preservation letters to drivers informing them of their duty to preserve all communications they made after the accident.

 Calculate Your Current And Future Losses

 Your compensation should reflect both the economic and non-economic losses you’ve incurred to date and the injury-related expenses that must be covered in the future.
 In addition to hospital costs (medical bills) and lost wages, you may also be eligible to pursue compensation for pain and suffering, lost earning capacity, future medical expenses, loss of consortium, emotional distress, and more.